paulrobertlloyd/paulrobertlloyd-v3/source/_projects/dconstruct.markdown

   role: Design
   website: '[2010](http://2010.dconstruct.org/), [2011](http://2011.dconstruct.org/), [2013](http://2013.dconstruct.org/)'
 ---
-On the first Friday of September, Brighton plays host to an annual one-day conference called _dConstruct_.
+On the first Friday of September, Brighton plays host to an annual one-day conference called dConstruct.
 Each year explores a different theme, with topics covering design, culture, technology and everything in-between.

 To reflect the changing theme, the site is redesigned each year.
 I was responsible for the design over three years: 2010, 2011 and 2013.